silverailscolo/ejb/_posts/en-us/2024-04-15-smartovendisplay.md

   mode: single
 ```

-Because of the way [myenergi harvi](https://www.myenergi.com/product/harvi/) functions, a bit more tweaking was required to reset the current sensors to 0 when no PV is being generated.
+Because the [myenergi harvi](https://www.myenergi.com/product/harvi/) is powered from the CT clamps, a bit more tweaking is required.

+To reset the current sensors to zero when no PV or AGA current is flowing through the clamps, I created a 2 Minute timer that is reset every minute as a (non-zero) measurement from the myenergi server arrives in Home Assistant myenergi integration.
+When this timer eventually runs out, it means neither the PV panels nor the stove is cunsuming any power, and an automation sets input_number.ct2_actueel and input_number.ct3_actueel to zero.

 If you need those details, open an issue on this site.